Frequently Asked Questions: Care & Maintenance

 If the wax finish is discolored or has dirt build-up, use a combination liquid cleaner/wax made specifically for wood flooring.
 Make sure it is solvent rather than water-based.
 Spread the liquid cleaner/wax with a cloth or fine steel wool and rub gently to remove grime and old wax.
 Wipe the floor clean, let it dry for about 20 minutes, and then buff.

-Can a wood floor be damp-mopped?
+Can a wood floor be damp-mopped or steam cleaned?

 How can I prevent scratches on wood flooring?